gallery

 Spacing Information

-Depending on variety and source, plants should be spaced 6 to 8 ft. apart.
-As with many native Hawaiian plants, ʻaʻaliʻi may perform differently under cultivation than in their natural habitat.
-[David Eickhoff, Native Plants Hawaiʻi]
+As is the case with many native Hawaiian plants, ʻaʻaliʻi may perform differently under cultivation than in their natural habitat.

 Tolerances